iboxdb/ftserver/README.md

 ### Setup

 ```
-Use Netbeans to build or download WAR from Release
+Use Netbeans to build or download fts.zip(WAR) from Release
 Deploy to tomcat
 ```